-UNM-Valencia partners with the Belen school district to offer a certificate program in Welding Technology at Belen High School to students at the high school as well as to the general public in evening classes.
+UNM-Valencia partners with local school districts to offer a certificate program in Welding Technology to students at the high schools as well as to the general public in evening classes.
 The major goal of the program is to meet a community need to achieve competencies in reading blueprints, beginning and advanced Arc Welding, Oxy-Fuel, pipe, MIG & TIG welding, along with communication and metallurgy.